tezedge/tezedge-docs/contents/tezedge/baking.md

 # Baking

-In Tezos network, **Baking** is the process of creating, or _baking_ a next block for the blockchain.
+In the Tezos network, **Baking** is the process of creating, or _baking_ the next block for the blockchain.

-After a baker bakes a block, other stakeholders in the network should validate, or _endorse_ it.
-Submitting endorsement operation to the blockchain is called **Endorsing**.
+After a baker bakes a block, other stakeholders in the network validate, or _endorse_ it.
+Submitting an endorsement operation to the blockchain is known as **Endorsing**.

-Currently Tezedge node supports baking using Octez baker executable called `tezos-baker`.
+Currently, the TezEdge node supports baking using the Octez baker executable called `tezos-baker`.

 ## Importing Delegate Address

-In order to bake/endorse blocks, you need to have a Tezos accout that is eligible for baking.
+In order to bake/endorse blocks, you need to have a Tezos account that is eligible for baking.
 To make Tezos programs, like `tezos-baker` and `tezos-endorser` aware of it, you need to import it using the following command:

 ```
 $ tezos-client \